-Hosting fundraising events can be an enormous boost for your organisation.
+Hosting fundraising events can be an enormous boost to your organisation.
 Raising awareness, making friends, creating an atmosphere of community, all add layers of positive cultural spirit to your group.

 Of course, raising money is a goal too.
 You may have an event planned with clearly identified revenue streams – ticket sales, catering, drinks, games and attractions – but what about those little extras that can add so much?
 A raffle, lucky wheel, or even silent auction can add up and raise quite a lot of money.